4DGenome/bioinfo_course/session02/README.md

 ## Get TSS

 Obtaining the TSS is as simple as walking through the annotation file and storing the start position if the gene lies on the positive strand or the end position if it lies on the negative.
-This can be done in several ways, but one simple and fast one is using [`awk`](https://en.wikipedia.org/wiki/AWK) programming language.
+This can be done in several ways, but a simple and fast one is using [`awk`](https://en.wikipedia.org/wiki/AWK) programming language.

 ```bash
 awk -v OFS="\t" \